Gaz Mawete: 2018–2021: Standalone releases, Tsunga Avant L'Album, collaborations

-2021–present: Puzzle, performances and releases
+2021–2024: Puzzle, performances, collaborations, and Gaz Mawete

 In early 2021, Mawete began working on his debut studio album, Puzzle, and in April announced a collaboration with Ivorian rapper Suspect 95 for the project.
 While recording the album, he guest-performed on Isis Kingue's single "Ndolo" on 18 June and later collaborated with French rapper Vegedream on "Tika", which was released on 22 October.
 He also made a guest appearance on fellow Congolese singer Mélissa Yansané's single "Bâton Magique" on 10 August.
 In November 2021, Mawete confirmed that Puzzle would premiere in January 2022, releasing its single "Nani" on 21 January.
 The song amassed over one million views on YouTube within two weeks.
 The album's official release was later deferred to 4 March 2022.
 Puzzle consists of 15 tracks, including "Tika" and "Nani", with guest appearances from Keblack, Driks, Suspect 95, Chily, and Vegedream.
 The video for "500", a ndombolo-infused track featuring Chily, reached one million YouTube views in a week.
 Within five months, Puzzle amassed over 10 million streams across digital platforms, peaked atop Boomplay's annual Top Male Songs chart in the DRC, and gained significant traction on TikTok.
 To promote Puzzle, Mawete performed at Kin Plaza Arjaan by Rotana Hotels in Gombe, Kinshasa, on 8 March.
 He then participated in the Lukin Connexion Lubumbashi-Kinshasa concert on 9 April at the Prestige Lounge Bar in Lubumbashi, followed by a performance at La Maroquinerie in Paris on 5 June as part of Puzzle Tour 1.
 The tour included stops in France, Belgium, Germany, Norway, the Democratic Republic of the Congo, Northern Cyprus, Ireland, Turkey, the Republic of the Congo, and England.